-Step 1: In the Start menu or taskbar search box, type Services.msc and then press Enter key.
-If the search is not working, please type Services.msc in Run command box (use Windows logo + R hotkey to open Run) and then press Enter.
+Step 1: In the Start menu or taskbar search box, type Services.msc, and then press Enter key.
+If the search is not working, please type Services.msc in the Run command box (use Windows logo + R hotkey to open Run) and then press Enter.

 Step 2: Once the Services window is launched, look for an entry named Windows Time.

-Step 3: Right-click on Windows Time entry and then click Properties to open properties dialog.
+Step 3: Right-click on the Windows Time entry and then click Properties to open the properties dialog.

-Step 4: Under the General tab, select Startup type as Automatic, and click Apply button.
+Step 4: Under the General tab, select Startup type as Automatic and click the Apply button.

-Step 5: Finally, click Start button to start the service, if not running already.
+Step 5: Finally, click the Start button to start the service if not running already.

 Method 4 of 5

-Step 2: Under the Date and time section, turn off the option labelled Set time automatically.
+Step 2: Under the Date and time section, turn off the option labeled Set time automatically.

-Step 3: Click the Change button, and set right time and date.
+Step 3: Click the Change button and set the right time and date.
 That’s it!

-NOTE: If you want to see the time in 12 or 24 hour format, please refer to our how to change the clock to 12 or 24 hour format in Windows 10 guide.
+NOTE: If you want to see the time in 12 or 24-hour format, please refer to how to change the clock to 12 or 24-hour format in Windows 10 guide.